My Beloved: Cast and characters

+Casting

+Actress Rhian Ramos was initially cast for the lead role, and later left due to "personal" reasons.
+On December 16, 2011, actress Marian Rivera was hired as Ramos' replacement.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of My Beloved earned a 30.3% rating.
-While the final episode scored a 26.1% rating.
+The final episode scored a 26.1% rating.